common-voice/community-playbook/sub_pages/communities.md

 We encourage you to please read [Mozilla Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/) before contributing to this project.
 For more information on how to report violations of the Community Participation Guidelines, please read our ['How to Report'](https://www.mozilla.org/en-US/about/governance/policies/participation/reporting/) page.

+## Language Communities of Common Voice

+There are currently 140 [languages](https://commonvoice.mozilla.org/languages) contributing either text, voice clips and localizations on Common Voice.
+Some langauges have formal communities that support and collabrate with each other.

+#### Why build a local community ?

+Open source projects thrive with communities that nurture people, who create collaboratively and hold each other accountable towards a common goal.

+Starting and growing a language on Common Voice requires collaborating with a diversity of people, who are inspired by a common goal.
+Community building helps to; build a foundational understanding of how people want to contribute to your language, it can provide space to share or produce knowledge and skills, discuss and organise towards goals.

+Check out our [community building template](https://docs.google.com/document/d/15Kyf3g47HjUCJ55c3aLpvxf96R2cUti2mcRyiyXej90/edit?usp=sharing) on our communal drive.
 ## Community Platforms

 The main channels that connect all of the language communication are [Discourse](https://discourse.mozilla.org/c/voice) for topic discussions (e.g announcements, topical discussions) and [matrix](https://chat.mozilla.org/#/room/#common-voice:mozilla.org) for community chats.
 To request a new language category for Common Voice Discourse please message heyhillary on discourse.

 For Common Voice site issues, please share these on out [github](https://github.com/mozilla/common-voice).
 Some language communities have created their own channels.
 We maintain the list of languages community channels on the [Common Voice Github](https://github.com/common-voice/common-voice/blob/main/docs/COMMUNITIES.md)

-## Language Communities of Common Voice

-There are currently 140 languages contributing either text, voice clips and localizations on Common Voice.

-View the full list on [Common Voice Website](https://commonvoice.mozilla.org/en/languages)

-## Starting a language Community

-You might be interested in starting a language community supporting the goals of Common Voice.

-We encourage you to check out the [Open Leadership Training series](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/), which includes how to build communities.

 ### Using the Common Voice Trademark